 Air Liquide needed to improve its control and coordination in the Nordic region by creating an integrated, user-friendly management system.
 Regulatory requirements in connection with demands for flexibility and ease of use meant the choice fell on CANEA ONE.

-Thanks to the implementation, all employees can now work in a common – and more effective – way.
+Thanks to the implementation, all employees can now work in a common and more effective way.
 At the same time, it is now easier to get an overview of the entire operation and the quality of information has been improved.

 for all its companies in the Nordic region.
-Sweden, along with sister com-panies in Denmark, Finland and Norway, is part of a joint Nordic organisation which requires control, coordination and monitoring at various levels.
-As all the companies previously worked and reported in diferent systems, the consequence was unnecessary administration, including when reports needed to be compiled.
+Sweden, along with sister companies in Denmark, Finland and Norway, is part of a joint Nordic organization which requires control, coordination and monitoring at various levels.
+As all the companies previously worked and reported in different systems, the consequence was unnecessary administration, which included reports that had to be compiled.

-to validate the system and ensure the fulflment of the regulatory requirements of Good Manufacturing Practice (GMP) and Good Distribu-tion Practice (GDP).
-As GMP involves specifc require-ments for deviation management (e.g. errors that arise during production), the IT support also needed to be able to handle fows in accordance with the Corrective and Preventive Action (CAPA) system.
-In light of these stringent regulatory requirements without sacrifcing fex-ibility and user-friendliness, Air Liquide ultimately chose CANEA ONE.
+to validate the system and ensure the fulfillment of the regulatory requirements of Good Manufacturing Practice (GMP) and Good Distribution Practice (GDP).
+As GMP involves specific requirements for deviation management – e.g., errors that arise during production – the IT support also needed to be able to handle flows in accordance with the Corrective And Preventive Action (CAPA) system.
+Considering these stringent regulatory requirements without sacrificing flexibility

-CANEA’s knowledge valuable
+CANEA’s valuable knowledge

 – CANEA’s expertise and ability to provide guidance during the preparation of the structure of the system is something we have not experienced with previous suppliers.
-We have previously asked to make changes to the system, but the suppliers did not give us any warning or information about how the changes could affect other parts of the system.
-CANEA’s knowledge and experience of the configuration has therefore been incredibly valuable, says Maud Tallroth,
+Before, we have previously wanted to make changes to the system, but the suppliers did not give us any warnings or information about how the changes might affect other parts of the system.
+CANEA’s knowledge and experience of configuration has therefore been incredibly valuable, says Maud Tallroth,

 User-friendliness in focus

 Another major advantage provided by CANEA ONE is the simplicity of obtaining statistics from the system.
-Previously reports were created manually, and several employees of the organisation were dependent on others to obtain information.
+Previously reports were created manually, and several employees of the organization were dependent on others to obtain information.

 can now also manage and modify their system themselves and they welcome the simplicity of managing requests for changes to the system’s case flows.